evkapsal/Hackathon-Azure-BCDR/VMWare Environment Preparation.md

 > [!IMPORTANT]
 > Don't change resource configurations, such as memory, cores, and CPU restriction, or modify or delete installed services or files on the configuration server after deployment.
 These types of changes affect the registration of the configuration server with Azure services and the performance of the configuration server.

-## Add an additional adapter

-> [!NOTE]
-> Two NICs are required if you plan to retain the IP addresses of the source machines on failover and want to fail back to on-premises later.
-One NIC is connected to source machines, and the other NIC is used for Azure connectivity.

-If you want to add an additional NIC to the configuration server, add it before you register the server in the vault.
-Adding additional adapters isn't supported after registration.

-1. In the vSphere Client inventory, right-click the VM and select **Edit Settings**.
-2. In **Hardware**, select **Add** > **Ethernet Adapter**.
-Then select **Next**.
-3. Select an adapter type and a network.
-4. To connect the virtual NIC when the VM is turned on, select **Connect at power-on**.
-Then select **Next** > **Finish** > **OK**.

 ## Register the configuration server with Azure Site Recovery services